telerik/blazor-docs/_contentTemplates/common/get-started.md

 #end

 #get-access
+### Enable the Components in the Project

-To get access to the UI for Blazor components, follow these steps:
+To have the project use the Telerik UI for Blazor components, follow these steps:

 1. @[template](/_contentTemplates/common/get-started.md#start-trial)